-Alfred Miller is a retired medical doctor whose daughter tragically died of ALS (Lou Gehrig’s Disease).
+Alfred Miller is a retired medical doctor whose daughter-in-law tragically died of ALS (Lou Gehrig’s Disease).
 He is convinced that Lyme disease caused her ALS even though there is no connection between ALS and Lyme disease.

 Untreated depression has severe consequences:

 A friend of one of my brothers had been suffering for years from headaches, fatigue, a sense of despair, a belief that she wasn’t worthy of her job or her boyfriend.
 She was diagnosed with chronic Lyme disease and was treated with antibiotics, which were ineffective.

 On people falsely diagnosed with chronic Lyme disease:

 As the CDC gently points out, mentioning other diagnoses that have been favorite catch-alls, “Your doctor may want to treat you in ways similar to patients who have fibromyalgia or chronic fatigue syndrome.
 This does not mean that your doctor is dismissing your pain or saying that you have these conditions.
 It simply means that the doctor is trying to help you cope with your symptoms using the best tools available.”